-Depositions typically take place at an attorney’s office with the assistance of reporter, like a court reporter New York trusts, and are usually several hours.
+Depositions typically take place at an attorney’s office with the assistance of reporter, like a court reporter, and are usually several hours.
 During a deposition, an attorney will ask you several different questions about a legal case.
 A deposition will help the attorney understand the case better and prepare for trial.
 What you say during a deposition is very important, so you should listen to each questions carefully and provide honest and detailed answers.

 If you have to give a sworn testimony soon, you may feel pretty nervous.
 Just about everyone feels apprehensive about providing depositions.
 However, if you prepare yourself for the deposition, things will go a lot smoother.

 If you have any questions or concerns before a deposition, do not hesitate to bring them up to your lawyer.
 He or she can explain the process more thoroughly so that you know what to expect.
 Your lawyer may even bring up questions that will be brought up at the deposition.